cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

 - `sequence` contains the sequence at which the error occurred.
-Both chains are expected to increment to the next sequence after the upgrade is aborted.
 - `errorMsg` contains an arbitrary string which chains may use to provide additional information as to why the upgrade was aborted.

 ### Store Paths